 If you really want to be safe, you could always wait and go for Disney World’s 50th Anniversary in 2021.
 We don’t know the exact dates yet, but anywhere in Fall 2021 should be fine.
 There will be new entertainment, attractions and lots of festivities.

 Our guide on Visiting Disney World in 2020 vs 2021 breaks down both years and the pros and cons of vacation planning in each of them.

 Once again, now one knows for sure when Disney World will reopen and to this point and it’s all speculation.
 We’ll let you know as soon as we have more info about the Disney World reopening including the dates.
 Until then, stay safe and stay tuned!

 Sign Up For Our Newsletter Today!

-No. Walt Disney World is currently temporarily closed until further notice.
+No. The Walt Disney World theme parks and resort hotels are currently closed until further notice.

 Disney is working on a modified guest experience when Disney World reopens which will help increase the safety of guests.
 How that impacts the guest experience remains to be seen.

 Disney Springs is currently open, including the majority of restaurants and shops.
 This is the first phase of the reopening plan.

 I want to know what you think about Disney World opening back up…